vtrPhoenix/RabbitRun-2D-Arcade-Style-Game/README.md

 <br />

 **Run Jar File:**\
-The jar file is located inside the Artifacts folder ,use the following command to execute it:\
+The jar file is located inside the Artifacts folder, use the following command to execute it:\
 java -jar Artifacts/RabbitRun-1.0.jar

 **Generate Javadocs:**\
-To generate the Javadoc files using Maven ,use the following command:\
+To generate the Javadoc files using Maven, use the following command:\
 mvn javadoc:javadoc